 Peter’s Premarket Perspective gives you the key levels in the /ES (E-mini S&P futures) that will be in play for the current day.
 Delivered every morning to your mailbox at 9:00 am EST for just $1 per day.

-Futures contracts start to trade on Thursday that is one week prior to the actual expiry of the future.
+New futures contracts start to trade on the Monday of the same week that the old contracts expire.
 Therefore, this is important to note because this is the day that most traders stop trading the front month and start trading the next contract which will become the front month in a week and a day.
-On these Thursdays, volume starts to be split between the new contract and the older one.
+On these Mondays, volume starts to be split between the new contract and the older one.
 As each passing day gets closer to expiry, the volume in the older contract that is about to expire contracts daily with more and more volume going to the new contract.